ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

   have equally well been generative, which would have simplified many implementation considerations.
-It is unclear how important applicativity actually is in practice, but given that instantiation via mix-in linking is an *implicit* process, it seems like the right choice.
+It is unclear how important applicativity actually is in practice, but given that instantiation via mixin linking is an *implicit* process, it seems like the right choice.

 * If one is willing to give up on typechecking against interfaces,